Raigyo/node-unit-testing-mocha/README.md

 ![schema test doubles](_readme-img/types-of-test-doubles.gif)

 - Test stub — used for providing the tested code with "indirect input".
+Stubbing, like mocking, means creating a stand-in, but a stub only mocks the behavior, but not the entire object.
+This is used when your implementation only interacts with a certain behavior of the object.
 - Mock object — used for verifying "indirect output" of the tested code, by first defining the expectations before the tested code is executed.
+Mocking means creating a fake version of an external or internal service that can stand in for the real one, helping your tests run more quickly and more reliably.
+When your implementation interacts with an object’s properties, rather than its function or behavior, a mock can be used.
 - Test spy — used for verifying "indirect output" of the tested code, by asserting the expectations afterwards, without having defined the expectations before the tested code is executed.
 It helps in recording information about the indirect object created.
 - Fake object — used as a simpler implementation, e.g. using an in-memory database in the tests instead of doing real database access.
 - Dummy object — used when a parameter is needed for the tested method but without actually needing to use the parameter.

-### Mocha
+### Mocha: exemple of use

 `sudo npm i -g mocha`